Philip Feldman, PhD

 ASRC designs, develops and delivers software and solutions to collect, ingest, process, analyze and present large and complex data for critical mission sets of national significance.
 ASRC helps the Intelligence Community, National Security and Federal agencies exploit data to identify trends, make better decisions and accomplish their critical mission objectives..

-- Currently leading the development of human-centered machine learning systems.
-Rather than focusing directly on the explicit information contained within data storage and retrieval systems, my work focusses on the behavior patterns that humans produce as they interact with this information and each other in computer mediated spaces.
+- Developing of human-centered machine learning systems.
+Rather than focusing directly on the explicit information contained within data storage and retrieval systems, my work focusses on the behavior patterns that humans produce as they interact with this information and each other in computer mediated spaces, including neural language models such as the GPT-X series.
 Outputs of this work include manifold reduction and clustering algorithms based on group polarization which is then used to produce self-organizing maps for predictive analytics.
 Other work includes development of tools that support dynamic interaction with data such that user behavior within the information space can be determined.
 This behavior in turn can be used to infer the quality of the underlying information.

 - Developed supervised and unsupervised machine learning, AI and network analytic tools for a project used by health care organizations to monitor staff and applicants for positive and negative behaviors.
 The system uses analysts to guide the learning of various ‘profiles’ that are then used to generate flags with respect to the person of interest.
 An ontologically-based network is associated with the retrieved information in such a way as to provide dynamic, interactive exploration of individual and group behaviors from a variety of contexts including cost, performance, team cohesion and morale.